-Hand pollinating squash is not a difficult task, but it can be tedious.
-The first important part of hand pollination is to make sure your plants are producing both male and female flowers.
+Usually when you plant squash, bees come around to pollinate your garden, including the squash blossoms.
+However, if you live in an area where the bee population is small, you may have difficulties with squash pollination unless you do it yourself.
+You can hand pollinate zucchini and other squash by following a few simple steps.
+Hand pollinating squash isn't a difficult task, but it can be tedious.
+The first important step of hand pollination is to make sure your plants are producing both male and female flowers.
 If the weather is too hot or too cold, the production of female flowers will be low, making hand pollination a little difficult.

 How to Hand Pollinate Squash